RESOURCES: ARTICLES & VIDEOS

 The Need for Planning

 One of the greatest fears of older Americans is that they may end up in a nursing home.
 This not only means a great loss of personal autonomy, but also a tremendous financial price.
-Depending on location and level of care, nursing homes cost between $35,000 and $150,000 a year.
+Depending on location and level of care, nursing homes can cost between $100,000 to $200,000 a year in Massachusetts

 Most people end up paying for nursing home care out of their savings until they run out.
 Then they can qualify for Medicaid to pick up the cost.
 The advantages of paying privately are that you are more likely to gain entrance to a better quality facility and doing so eliminates or postpones dealing with your state's welfare bureaucracy--an often demeaning and time-consuming process.
 The disadvantage is that it's expensive.